ebzzry/ebzzry.github.io/en/src/lambda-calculus.md

 Let’s break it down:

 1. Apply `(λx.x)` to `y`:
 2. Consume the arguments, then substitute all instances `x` in the body, with `y`.

 “Wait, it merely returned the argument y.” you may say.
 That is true.
-The function `(λx.x)` is the identity function — it is a single-parameter function that returns whatever is was applied to.
+The function `(λx.x)` is the identity function—it is a single-parameter function that returns whatever is was applied to.

 Functions are not limited to be applied to symbols.
 They can also be applied to other functions:

 ```
 (λx.x)(λy.y)
 (λy.y)
 ```

 In the example above, the identify function is applied to an identity function, returning an identity function.

 Here’s another application involving free variables: